ernestchu/ernestchu.github.io/docs/src/courses/cse350-computer-network/chapter-1.md

 - Terrestrial radio channel
 - Satellite radio channel

-ISPs also provide Internet acess to content providers such as **Google**, connecting Web sites and video servers directly to the Internet.
+ISPs also provide Internet access to content providers such as **Google**, connecting Web sites and video servers directly to the Internet.

-The lower-tire ISPs are interconnected through national and inteernational upper-tier ISPs.
+The lower-tire ISPs are interconnected through national and international upper-tier ISPs.

 ![taiwan-isp](./assets/images/chapter-1/taiwan-isp.png)